 There are two ways to rollover your 401(k):

-1. Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into your new account.
-Each firm is different, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.
+- Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the IRA or 401(k) you are rolling your funds into.
+Each firm runs differently, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the savings directly into your new account.
-This is also called a 60-day rollover because you need to redeposit the money within 60 days in order to avoid paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your new account.
+This is also known as a 60-day rollover because the money needs to be deposited into the new account within 60 days in order to avoid paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is generally not a good idea except under specific circumstances.
-Your Lake St. Louis, MO financial advisor will be able to help you determine which option is best.
+Like cashing out a 401(k), an indirect rollover is usually not advisable unless circumstances dictate you need money in the short term.
+Your Lake St. Louis, MO financial advisor will help you understand what the best way to proceed is.

 Avoiding Common 401(k) Rollover Pitfalls

-• Not weighing all your options — If you like some aspects of your current 401(k) plan, you may be better off sticking with it.
-But you would not longer be able to contribute to it, and a new plan may have tools and resources your current plan doesn't.
+- Not weighing all your options — If you like some aspects of your current 401(k) plan, you may be better off sticking with it.
+But you would not longer be able to contribute to it, and a new account may offer other benefits that are not offered by your current plan.

-• Not opening a new account first — If you do rollover your 401(k), make sure that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check by surprise, they may mistake it for a regular contribution that you might have to pay taxes on.
+- Not opening a new account first — If you do open up an IRA or new 401(k), make sure that the new account is already open, and that your new custodian is expecting a rollover.
+If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that could be subject to taxes.

-• Neglecting your old 401(k) — While you might be surprised that people lose track of their retirement savings, Americans accidentally abandoned over $7 billion in retirement savings in 2015.
-A lot can come with moving to a new job, but accidentally leaving behind your savings could significantly impact how much you put away for retirement.
+- Forgetting about your 401(k) — While you might be surprised that people lose track of their retirement savings, Americans accidentally abandoned $7.7 billion in retirement savings in 2015.
+A new job brings a lot of life changes with it, but neglecting to do anything about your 401(k) could significantly impact how much you put away for retirement.

-• Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
-Meaning, you can't take a cash distribution from your 401(k), buy assets with it and move those assets into a new account.
-The IRS considers that taxable income, and if you're less than 59½ you'll have to pay a 10% early withdrawal penalty.
+- Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't withdraw cash from your 401(k), buy bonds or another asset with it and deposit those new assets into a new account.
+The IRS considers that taxable income, and if you're less than 59½ you'll also be subject to a 10% early withdrawal penalty.

-Your unique situation will dictate which 401(k) option is best for you.
+What to do with your 401(k) from your previous job depends on your unique situation.
 Many residents of Lake St. Louis, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a wealth of investment research that we’ll provide you with.
+As Registered Investment Advisors, we have access to a vast array of investment research that we’ll share with you.
 We’re founded on trust, honesty, and integrity.

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Lake St. Louis, MO today.